smartinsantos/OMSCS-Advice/README.md

-# OMSCS-Advice
-Advice from OMSCS students on which class to take next.
+# Advice on Choosing OMSCS Classes

 The OMSCS program doesn't currently enforce any prerequisites.
 But folks often want to know which class they should take first.

-There are a lot of opinions out there, so let's share them here!
+**There are a lot of opinions out there, so let's share them here!**

 Here's what you need to do:
 1. Clone this repo.